2024 City of Humboldt Municipal Elections

 Regular Polls:

 This is where most voters will cast their ballots on Election Day.
-In the City of Humboldt, one polling station will be set up in Jubilee Hall at the Humboldt Uniplex.
+In the City of Humboldt, polling stations will be set up in Jubilee Hall at the Humboldt Uniplex, the Humboldt Legion, and the Westminster United Church.

 Election Day is Wednesday, November 13, 2024, and all Regular Polls will be open from 9:00 a.m. to 8:00 p.m.